rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - **Yes**.
-I would like to ask if you have any hesitations about me or my resume that I can address before we end our discussion.
+I would like to ask if you have any hesitations about me or my resume that I can address before we end our meeting.